 Hoarding information or neglecting to communicate important company news can cause your workforce to disengage.
 It can be difficult for employees to feel invested in an organization when they never hear from leadership or know where the company is going next.
 Instead, promote a culture of trust and transparency by keeping employees informed on important decisions, policies, and other news related to your organization.

 Regular company-wide status updates and other communications can help establish a culture of transparency and trust.
-Encouraging two-way feedback between managers and employees can also foster a healthier work environment that your workforce will feel excited about engaging in.
+Encouraging honest feedback between managers and employees can also foster a healthier work environment that your workforce will feel excited about engaging in.

 Prioritize growth and career development

 Professional growth and career development opportunities are crucial for improving employee engagement in a company.
 When team members know you provide them with a future at your organization, they are more likely to stay and engage in the service.
 If an employee feels like there are no opportunities for career growth or mobility, chances are high that they will disengage and eventually look elsewhere.
 Instead, improve retention and motivate your workforce by investing in career development and creating clear growth opportunities for your employees to work toward.
 Train managers to provide constructive feedback and set goals that challenge and encourage employees.